 - K-Means clustering, which involves creating “centers” for different clusters using the nearest mean

 - Predictive modeling

 - Resistant time series smoothing: This method is used by data scientists to better identify trends and patterns in time series.
 There are a number of nonlinear smoothers that can be used to “smooth” sequential time series data.
 They include 3RSSH, 3RSS, 3RSR, 5RSSH, and 5RSS.
 These are applied in the first step of exploratory data analysis to minimize the influence of potential outliers before applying a moving average.

 - Scatterplot smoothing: In scatter diagram smoothing, the data analyst draws a smooth curve on the scatterplot to summarize an existing relationship between variables.
 The curve is drawn in a manner that makes assumptions about the strength or form of the relationship.
 Scatterplot smoothing is similar to nonparametric regression in that it displays the connection between a response variable and a predictor variable in a manner that makes assumptions about the type of the connection.
 There are several methods to smooth a scatter diagram including:

 - Locally weighted scatterplot smoothing (LOWESS)

-College students pursuing statistics course sometimes find difficulty dealing with projects assigned on this topic and sometimes search the web for professional aid.
-If this sounds like you and would like someone to hold your hand in any topic related to exploratory data analysis, consider taking exploratory data analysis assignment help from our experts.
+College students pursuing statistics courses sometimes find difficulty dealing with projects assigned on this topic and sometimes search the web for professional aid.
+If this sounds like you and would like someone to hold your hand in any topic related to exploratory data analysis, consider taking exploratory data analysis homework help from our experts.